📑 Table of contents

 - Massive community, easy fine-tuning

-- Less excessive censorship (depends on version)
+- No excessive censorship (depending on the version)

 Weaknesses: